 [ Definition of "Eligible infrastructure replacement'' of subsection (a) as amended by 2022, 179, Sec.
 58 effective August 11, 2022.
 For text effective until August 11, 2022, see above.]

-""Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; and (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure
+""Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new gas customers; (iv) reduces, or is reasonably expected to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks, including a replacement or improvement that is part of decommissioning or targeted decommissioning of a portion of the gas system; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; and (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure pilot projects, with a preference for locations in environmental justice communities and in consultation with the members of impacted communities.

-"Plan'', a targeted infrastructure replacement program construction plan that a gas company files pursuant to subsection (b).
+"Plan'', a targeted infrastructure replacement program construction plan that a gas company files pursuant to subsection (b). (i) Such a plan must include consideration of all reasonable alternatives to natural gas and its equivalents that are not carbon-based and that are consistent with the climate goals of the Commonwealth, including electrification , storage, and utility-scale non-emitting renewable thermal energy infrastructure, including the timing thereof, as well as the following costs and benefits of each: emission reductions, reliability, safety, resilience, customer costs, public health and other benefits, and risks. (ii) Such a plan must also include consideration and incorporation of of targeted decommissioning or decommissioning of the gas system based on an independent assessment of the costs and benefits of decommissioning.(iii) Such a plan must also include identification, description, and prioritization of gas leaks and leak-prone pipes (1) with immediate and significant health and safety concerns.
+(2) with moderate health and safety concerns, and (3) on the grounds of or inside public buildings that house or serve vulnerable populations, including but not limited to children and elders, including but not limited to schools and public housing.

 "Project'', an eligible infrastructure replacement project proposed by a gas company in a plan filed under this section.